 What we can easily digest is limited physically by the size of our stomach.
 If we eat more than our stomach can comfortably hold, that is, if we eat to the point where our stomach feels physically full, we will likely also cause problems further down the digestive tract.
 Often your sense of how full you are is catching up with your eating, and given a short break after a meal you will feel full even if you still didn’t while you were eating.

 In the short term overeating could mean you don’t digest the food well, leading to fatigue or discomfort.
 It could also lead to for example constipation, bloating, or heartburn.

-Of course if you have physical work you will need to consume more calories, and however you eat you need to make sure you’re getting a variety and plenty of fresh vegetables and greens.
+Of course if you have physical work you will need to consume more calories, and however you eat you need to make sure you’re getting a variety of primarily vegetable foodstuffs, and plenty of fresh vegetables and greens.

 Avoid foods too laden with strong flavours or sugar, fats or salt

 Strong flavours act similarly to stimulants and can cloud our perceptions of whether we are full or empty.
 The most common examples of highly refined food products are salt, sugar, fats and spices.
 We all have slightly different constitutional balances, and some of these things are better for some of us and worse for others.
 You probably have a preference for those things that you find beneficial already, but it’s worth making sure that you get variety in your diet, and being wary of overusing any highly refined foodstuffs.